-I understand that I must provide parents with all proper information regarding their child, but what about information that concerns other students, e.g., the number of failing grades on a certain test?
+I understand I must provide parents with proper information regarding their child, but what about information that concerns other students, e.g., the number of failing grades on a certain test?

-Although the above-described information could be provided without violating the Family Educational Rights and Privacy Act, you should direct any request for information potentially involving other students’ records or related information to the proper administrator for approval (and possibly review by district legal counsel).
+Although the above-described information could be provided without violating the Family Educational Rights and Privacy Act (FERPA), you should direct any request for information potentially involving other students’ records or related information to the proper administrator for approval (and possibly review by district legal counsel).

 May a parent review my grade book?

-Because of student privacy concerns under FERPA, it will usually be preferable to produce the requested information rather than allow the parent to review your grade book.
+Based on student privacy rights under FERPA, you should otherwise produce the requested information for that particular parent’s child rather than allow the parent to review your grade book.
 This practice will prevent the unintentional disclosure of student educational records and personally identifiable information within such records that relates to other students.

 May a parent file a complaint against me based on disagreeing with a student’s grade?

 Yes.
 Chapter 26 of the TEC requires school districts to adopt policies which provide a grievance process for parents.
 Most school districts have written policies providing for almost any type of parent or student complaint, including disputing a student grade, usually designated as Policy FNG [LOCAL].
 If a parent or student complaint is filed against you, please contact the TCTA Legal Department at 888-879-8282 for assistance.

 Does a parent have a right to review a test as soon as the child has taken the examination?

 Chapter 26 of the TEC provides that a parent is entitled to “review each test administered to the parent’s child after the test is administered.”
 A reasonable interpretation of this provision would allow you sufficient time to administer the test to all students, including make-up testing for absent pupils.